dobobaie/real-threads/README.md

 # Nthread JS
 Create easily threads in NodeJs.
 The purpose is to delegate some part of your code in own processus.
-It means that the code is executed in another process, thread, and give you the possibility to communicate with the main process.
+It means that the code is executed in another process, thread, and give you the possibility to communicate with the main thread.

 ⚠ Be careful ⚠
 Don't try to make an infinite loop during the creation of the thread.